-It’s unlikely a prospective client will want to meet with an organisation that has given a poor representation on the telephone.
-Therefore, whoever is on the phone, whether that be from an inbound call or cold calling, needs to be articulate, knowledgeable and engaging.
+It’s unlikely a prospective client will want to meet with an organization that has given a poor representation on the telephone.
+Therefore, whoever is on the phone, whether that be from an inbound call or cold calling, needs to be articulate, knowledgeable, and engaging.

 2. Don’t Over-Sell

-Pushy sales people rarely get the sale.
+Pushy salespeople rarely get the sale.
 If you go into overdrive ramming your products and product knowledge down the throat of your prospect, you will turn them off.
 Remember it isn’t about you or your products.
 It’s about what you can do for the customer.
-So ease back on the product pitch and ratchet up your desire to assist them get the best solution.
+So ease back on the product pitch and ratchet up your desire to assist them to get the best solution.

 3. Build Rapport

 People buy people and if there’s no rapport, why would a prospect want to meet with you?
 The more you can encourage empathy and rapport, the more likely you will reach your goal.
-That means listening, matching tone, mirroring language and empathising through comments, summarising and appropriate ums and ahs at the right time.
+That means listening, matching tone, mirroring language, and empathizing through comments, summarising, and appropriate ums and ahs at the right time.